agude/agude.github.io/_posts/2016-03-09-lab41_python2vec.md

 ## Exploring the Model

 Now that we have a model, we can explore it and see what comes out!
-First we find all the words near range, a function often used in for loops:
+First we find all the words near `range`, a function often used in for loops:

 ```python
 >>> model.closest_words('range', n=5)